Haiti gang leader rallies hundreds to honor slain president

 Earlier, the crowd sang as they made a circle around a bonfire and threw salt into it as part of a ceremony to honor Moïse.
 Many had their faces covered so as not to be identified.

 Moïse was shot several times during a July 7 attack at his private home in which his wife was seriously injured.
 At least 26 people have been arrested, including 18 former Colombian soldiers.
-Police are still looking for various suspects including a former rebel leader and an ex-Haitian senator.
+Police are still looking for various suspects, including a former rebel leader and an ex-Haitian senator.
+On Monday, they identified another suspect: Haiti Superior Court Judge Windelle Coq Thelot.